shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

-**The advantages of a hand-crafted DIY call recognizer:**
+**To summarise, the advantages of a hand-crafted DIY call recognizer are:**
 1. You can do it yourself!
 2. You can start with just one or two calls.
 3. Allows you to collect a larger dataset for machine learning purposes.
-4. Exposes the variability of the target call.
+4. Exposes the variability of the target call as you go.

 .